 Further advice on claiming and paying interest on overdue invoices is available from a number of sources.

-- The website offers an online interest calculator and you can submit through the site questions on late payment that experts will answer.
+- Registered users can use an online interest calculator and a forum for questions on late payment that experts will answer.

 Your local business support organisation or trade association

 - If you are a small or medium-sized enterprise with up to 250 employees, your business association - such as the Federation of Small Businesses or the Forum of Private Business - can go to court on your behalf to challenge unfair contract terms.

 "Businesses need to weigh up the decision to charge interest on late payments.
 While it is a legal right, any move could have implications for ongoing business relations." - Glenn Collins, Association of Chartered Certified Accountants